 - Best for Audley, Bundeena and Wattamolla.

-- Good for Garie Beach and Garawarra Farm too.
+- Good for Garie Beach and Garawarra Farm (entry point to Figure 8 Pools) too.

 - Also the best scenic drive through the whole park via a coffee stop at Audley.